tangentlabs/django-oscar-fancypages/README.rst

 Fancy pages is still in active development with the following on the to do list.
 We dont feel its quite ready to be called a 0.1 release as there needs to be the following functionality added.

-v0.1 Release

-* A widget which displays all the products in the current and child categories in a list form which can be filtered.
-This is a must for e-commerce sites
-*

-Beyond the 0.1 the roadmap is as follows

 v0.2 Release

 * Giving the users the ability to create "Master pages" so when a user creates a new page, they can choose from an existing layout with pre-created widgets and dummy data.